popoloni/astropy/documentation/mobile-app/WRAPPER_TESTING.md

-# 🧪 Wrapper Script Testing Results
+# ✅ Wrapper Script Testing Results

-**Comprehensive testing results for all mobile app wrapper scripts**
+**Comprehensive testing results for iOS Pythonista implementation**

+> **💡 Purpose**: These wrapper scripts provide the same functionality as `python astropy.py --parameters` but without needing to type command-line parameters in iOS Pythonista.
+This is the **current working mobile solution**.

 ---